Sector 71, Mohali: Access

-Sector 71 is situated on Himalaya Marg, on Chandigarh-Sohana road and Mohali Bypass road.
-It is well connected with road, rail and air.
-The nearest airports are Chandigarh Airport and railway station at Industrial Area - Phase 9.
-It is entry point from all sides of Punjab towards Mohali Bus Stand.
-Auto rickshaw are easily available for commuting.
-A few CTU local buses also available connecting PGI and Landran.
+Sector 71 is situated on Himalaya Marg, along the Chandigarh–Sohana Road and Mohali Bypass Road.
+It is well connected by road, rail, and air.
+The nearest airport is Chandigarh Airport, while the nearest railway station is located in Industrial Area, Phase 9.
+It serves as an entry point to Mohali Bus Stand from various parts of Punjab.
+Auto-rickshaws are readily available for commuting.
+A few CTU local bus services are also available, connecting the area to PGI and Landran.